Top 5 Common Tax Filing Mistakes and How to Avoid Them

 - Acknowledge the legal differences between independent contractors and employees.

-- Assess factors like payment terms, work control, and provision of benefits or tools.
+- Assess factors such as payment terms, work control, and provision of benefits or tools.

 - Consult a professional tax advisor or HR specialist to understand proper classification.

-- Follow checklists or guidelines given by tax authorities.
+- Follow checklists or guidelines provided by taxing authorities.

 Frequently Asked Questions